All India Forward Bloc: West Bengal

 AIFB has branches throughout the country, but the main strength of the party is concentrated in West Bengal.
-Notably though AIFB is co-operating with CPI(M) in West Bengal, Tripura and on the national level, AIFB is not part of the Left Democratic Front in Kerala.
+Notably though AIFB is a part of Left Front in West Bengal, Tripura and on the national level, AIFB is not a part of the Left Democratic Front in Kerala.

 Tripura

 The Forward Bloc established its presence in Tripura in 1944, founded by Kamala Ranjan Talapatra.
 Bengali immigrants like Sailesh Sen, Gopi Ballav Saha, Dwijen Deu, Anil Dasgupta, Hiren Nandi and Sati Bhardwaz are the other active members of the party.
 They took part in various political campaigns.
 However, around 1955–1956 most of the founding core of the party in Tripura joined the RSP.
 Today, AIFB is a member of opposition Left Front coalition.
 In the 2003 Tripura legislative election the Tripura State Committee president Brajagopal Roy contested the Town Borowali constituency on behalf of the Left Front.
 Roy got 9844 votes (43.57%), but was defeated by a Congress candidate.
 The AIFB state unit publishes Tripura Bani.